g1879/DrissionPage/README.md

 # Introduction
 ***

-DrissionPage, the combination of driver and session, is a Python-based Web automation operation integration tool.
+DrissionPage, the combination of driver and session, is a python-based Web automation operation integration tool.
-It integrates selenium and requests_html to achieve seamless switching between them.
+It realizes the seamless switching between selenium and requests.
-Therefore, the convenience of selenium and the high efficiency of requests can be considered.
+Therefore, the convenience of selenium and the high efficiency of requests can be balanced.
-It encapsulates commonly used methods of page elements and is very suitable for the expansion of the PO mode of automated operation.
+It uses POM mode to encapsulate common methods of page elements, which is very suitable for automatic operation function expansion.
-Even better, it is very concise and user-friendly, with little code and friendly to novices.
+What's even better is that its usage is very concise and user-friendly, with a small amount of code and friendly to novices.

 **Project address：**